Peezzied/SimpleBarcode/README.md

  - Fully Customizable for both Python and HTML
  - System notification
  - UI included
- - Auto download of missing modules for Python
  - After scan key and Hotbar inputs
  - Lightweight
  - Custom system tray for PC